 The Northeast Polder is one of the largest tulip areas in the Netherlands.
 Every year in April and May, the colourful fields bloom again and the annual Tulip Festival Noordoostpolder is organised.
 The tulip is a special product.
 On this page, we would like to tell you more about it.
-You will learn more about the tulip's origins, why it is so important not to enter the tulip fields and why tulips are 'tipped'.
-We also give tips on where you can admire the tulips up close.
 Will you come and admire our tulips this year?

 Every autumn, tulip bulbs are put in the ground in lots of fields in the Northeast Polder.
 And yes, it is then a matter of waiting to see what the weather does and when they will flower in spring.
 In February or March, a good estimate of that can be made and the start and end dates for the annual Tulip Festival Noordoostpolder are set.
 This year that will be from Saturdayday 13 April to Sunday 5 May.
 We are so excited!